 What Age is Appropriate for Backless Booster Seat?

-The appropriate backless booster seat age Georgia is usually between 8 and 12 years old.
+The appropriate backless booster seat age in Georgia is usually between 8 and 12 years old.
 The child should be mature enough to keep their back against the vehicle’s seatback, and they should have reached the minimum height and weight requirements specified by the car seat manufacturer.

 Your state may also require that your child meet certain criteria before being allowed to ride in a backless booster seat; make sure you check with local laws for more information on this topic.